 Ban on endangerment to guarantee protection

-During the protection process, the ELY Centre may prohibit all activities potentially harmful to the building’s culture-historical significance.
-The owner may also be required to take the necessary protection measures to guarantee successful protection.
+During the protection process, the ELY Centre may prohibit all activities potentially harmful to the building’s cultural-historical value.
+At the same time, the owner or holder may be obligated to perform necessary safeguarding actions to secure the site.

 A statement is requested on the plans

-When alterations or larger repairs are planned for a site protected by the Act on the Protection of the Built Heritage, a statement on the plan must be requested from the Finnish Heritage Agency.
-In projects that require a building permit, the building inspector will need a statement from the Finnish Heritage Agency to process the permit application.
+When renovations or alterations are planned for a protected site, a statement will be requested from the Finnish Heritage Agency regarding the plans.
+In projects that require a building permit, the building control authority will need a statement from the Finnish Heritage Agency to process the permit application.

-In its statement, the Finnish Heritage Agency will evaluate whether the plan is in line with the protection goals.
-The Finnish Heritage Agency will assess how the plan ensures that the protected values will not be jeopardised and, if necessary, will provide instructions on how to review or amend the plan, the intended work methods or documentation.
-The project conductor will be responsible for guaranteeing that the protection remains successful.
+The Finnish Heritage Agency will evaluate whether the plan is in line with the protection objectives and the provisions of the protection decision.
+If necessary, the Finnish Heritage Agency will provide instructions for developing the plan, and implementing and documenting the work.
+The building developer will be responsible for guaranteeing that the protection remains successful.